Facebook Safety Factsheet

-See that little padlock with the three bars beside it in the menu bar?
+See that little question mark with the circle around it beside it in the menu bar?
 That's where you'll find your privacy settings.

 Facebook has recently introduced Bob The Dinosaur, who guides all users through a privacy checkup.
 This new tool helps you quickly check your privacy settings regarding personal posts, apps you use via Facebook and your profile.

 You can also get a more detailed rundown at Facebook's dedicated Privacy Basics page.

 How do I decide who can see my profile and contact me on Facebook?

 You can control these things via your Security Settings, which are found by clicking the down arrow beside the question mark and selecting 'Settings'.

 Facebook leaves it up to you to decide who can send you friend requests, who can or can't contact you, and how people can find your profile online.

 Make sure to check your settings and decide which ones are most suitable for you.